renaissance-publishing/renaissance/content/chapters/21-races.md

   - Your ability to drive other's emotions is limited; it stops far short of allowing you to control other people, but it does allow you to bring forward or suppress specific emotions in others.

 ## Neighboring Races

+Some races are relatively rare in the Commonwealth itself, but common in neighboring nations.

 ### Brightfeathers